 The empirical review may also be helped by the existence of social science knowledge that identifies the important causes of a problem, and guides the social entrepreneur and change maker toward an intervention that focuses specifically on that cause.
 For this reason, an important part of developing a strong value proposition is exploring the professional and social science literature in search of information that can guide the design, and test the plausibility of the intervention.

-Often, however, the existing professional and academic literature, while helpful, will not provide the solid base one wants to have to be sure that one is on the right path.
+Often, however, the existing professional and academic literature, while helpful, will not provide the solid base one wants to establish to order to be sure that one is on the right path.
 It is only sometimes true that a particular program has been validated, and that one can confidently replicate the idea in a new context and get the same result.
 It is even less often true that established social science findings about the causes of a given problem will lead to unambiguous implications about how best to intervene, and ensure success with that newly conceived intervention.

 This means that in developing and testing a plausibly effective intervention, one often has to use other more work-a-day skills.
 One has to use imagination, a habit of skeptical reflection, a willingness to keep checking assumptions on the basis of common sense and experience, anecdotal information that becomes available suggesting that an idea might or might not work, consultation with others knowledgeable about the problem, and so on.
-One should use these methods with the zeal and discipline of a scientist who is developing and testing hy[pptheses about what might be tried next to deal with a social problem, but without necessarily relying on what science has already produced for practical use.
+One should use these methods with the zeal and discipline of a scientist who is developing and testing hypotheses about what might be tried next to deal with a social problem, but without necessarily relying on what science has already produced for practical use.

-The reason to do all this is to reduce the chance that your public value proposition might be wrong.
+The reason to engage in this type of rigorous thinking is to reduce the chance that your public value proposition might be wrong.
 You could have a mistaken or skewed idea about what would be a socially or publicly valuable result to achieve.
 You could be wildly off in the means you thought would be adequate to the task.
-Or you could simply be confused, and therefore confusing.
+Or you could simply be confused, and therefore confusing to potential supporters.
 For these reasons, it is important to give relatively close consideration to the logic and evidence you rely on to develop and present your social change idea or public value proposition.

 The “Getting Real” Test: Using the Strategic Triangle to Test Sustainability and Do-ability